Xinyi-Wu/Xinyi-Wu.github.io/README.md

 personal email: xwu9056@gmail.com<br>

 ### RESEARCH INTERESTS
-My research is focused on the mathematical and numerical analysis of models from molecular simulation, with a current emphasis on applications ranging from computational mathematics, statistical mechanics, to data science.
-Recently I have been working on the computation of transport coefficients in dissipative particle dynamics.<br>
+My research focuses on the mathematical and numerical analysis of molecular simulation and coarse-grained dynamics.
+During my PhD, I have been developing numerical methods for computing transport coefficients in dissipative particle dynamics, combining numerical analysis, statistical mechanics, and data-driven modelling.<br>

 ### EDUCATION